Nuestra Belleza México 1999: National costume competition

 In this competition the contestants are not evaluated, only the costumes.
-It is a competition showing the country's wealth embodied in the colorful and fascinating costumes made by Mexican designers combining the past and present of Mexico.
+It is a competition showing the country's wealth embodied in the colorful and fascinating costumes made by Mexican designers that combine the past and present of Mexico.

-For the Nuestra Belleza México Organization this event is very important because it discloses the creative work of the great Mexican designers and also elects the costume to represent Mexico in Miss Universe the next year.
-Also, some costumes are elected to represent Mexico in other beauty contests.
+For the Nuestra Belleza México Organization, this event is very important because it discloses the creative work of the great Mexican designers and also elects which costume will represent Mexico in the Miss Universe contest the next year.
+Also, some costumes are selected to represent Mexico in other beauty contests.

 The winning costume designer receives the "Aguja Diamante Award".